KevinConti/kevinconti/content/blog/aesops-grapes.md

 ---
-title: "Sour Grapes - Extended"
+title: Sour Grapes - Extended
-description: ""
+description: ''
-date: "2019-06-17"
+date: 2019-06-17
-categories: ["Thoughts"]
+categories:
+- Thoughts
 published: true

 ---
 # The Fox & the Grapes

 ![](./fox-grapes.jpg)

 A Fox one day spied a beautiful bunch of ripe grapes hanging from a vine trained along the branches of a tree.
 The grapes seemed ready to burst with juice, and the Fox's mouth watered as he gazed longingly at them.

 The bunch hung from a high branch, and the Fox had to jump for it.
 The first time he jumped he missed it by a long way.
 So he walked off a short distance and took a running leap at it, only to fall short once more.
 Again and again he tried, but in vain.